2023-2024 Hill Book (Class of 2027)

 Degrees and Accreditation

-Stonehill College offers a Bachelor of Arts, Bachelor of Science, and Bachelor of Science in Business Administration degrees, as well as a Master of Arts in Integrated Marketing Communications, a Master of Education in Inclusive Education and a Master of Professional Studies in Data Analytics.
+Stonehill College offers a Bachelor of Arts, Bachelor of Science, and Bachelor of Science in Business Administration degrees, as well as a Master of Arts in Integrated Marketing Communications, a Master of Science in Marketing, a Master of Education in Inclusive Education, and a Master of Professional Studies in Data Analytics.

 Stonehill College is accredited by the New England Commission of Higher Education (NECHE) (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).